Don-Heal/rails-reactjs-booking-app-project-documentation/README.md

 Mia is looking for a solution that improves the booking experience for her and her students.
 She has engaged us to develop a full-stack web app through which:

 1. her students can book and manage their lessons; and
-2. she can view and manage all of her lessons
+2. she can view and manage all of her lessons.

 ## Functionality